ldizo/register-app-argoCD/README.md

 - Click now on "Build Now"
 - Now, the Build has been completed succesfully as a test in the Agent.
 Which means that our connection between the Jenkins-Master and Jenkins-Agent is succesfull.
 As you can see here saying
 - "**Running on Jenkins-Agent in /home/ubuntu/workspace/Test**"
+- You can now delete the **Test** job (so as not to confuse us)
+-
+(3) Integrate Maven to Jenkins and Add GitHub Credentials to Jenkins -